Aboriginal photographer wins National Portrait Prize for image Silent Strength

 The National Photographic Portrait Prize 2022 has been awarded to aboriginal photographer Wayne Quilliam.
-His striking image Silent Strength depicts Eric Yunkaporta, a tribal man from Aurukun wearing ceremonial headwear and traditional body paint.
+His striking image Silent Strength depicts Eric Yunkaporta, an Aboriginal from Aurukun, Australia wearing ceremonial headwear and traditional body paint.

 • Read more: Best camera for portraits (opens in new tab)